-- The Headteacher / Named person along with the parent/s, ensures that all medication brought into school is clearly labelled with the CYPs name, the name and dose of medication and the frequency of dose.
-It must be in the original, full packaging containing the accompanying information leaflet. - Wherever possible medicines should be passed from the parent to (school office)
+The Headteacher / Deputy Headteacher along with the parent/s, ensures that all medication brought into school is clearly labelled with the CYPs name, the name and dose of medication and the frequency of dose.
+It must be in the original, full packaging containing the accompanying information leaflet.

+Wherever possible medicines should be passed from the parent to the school office.

-Safe disposal
+Safe Disposal

-- Parents are asked to collect out of date medication. - If parents do not collect out of date medication, it is taken to a local pharmacy for safe disposal. - Disposal of medication is recorded on the administration of medication record.
+Parents are asked to collect out of date medication.

+If parents do not collect out of date medication, it is taken to a local pharmacy for safe disposal.

+Disposal of medication is recorded on the administration of medication record.

-Record keeping
+Record Keeping